-- Changes in the baby's sleep pattern and he/she is perhaps not sleeping much at all.
+- Changes in the baby's sleep pattern and they are perhaps not sleeping much at all.

 - Infant growth spurts sleepiness: Some babies sleep a lot during a growth spurt.
 Do not worry about this.
 Allow your baby to sleep.
-Although babies that are younger than two weeks should be breastfed at least every two hours.
-More about keeping your baby awake during feedings.
+However, babies younger than two weeks should be breastfed at least every two hours—more about keeping your baby awake during feedings.

 Coping With Growth Spurts In Babies

 - A mother may sometimes question whether her baby has had enough to drink.
 Take a walk after a feeding.
-If your baby is full, he/she will fall asleep after being taken for a walk outside.
-If your baby continues to cry, he/she is probably still hungry.
+If your baby is full, they will fall asleep after being taken for a walk outside.
+If your baby continues to cry, they are probably still hungry.

 - Do not supplement!
 If you do this, your body will adjust to the lower demand and produce less milk.
 When is supplementation necessary?